-Logan Steele is an assistant professor in the Information Systems Decision Sciences Department at the Muma College of Business.
-He joined USF in 2017 and teaches Organizational Assessment at the undergraduate level.
-Prior to USF, he taught at the University of Oklahoma and the University of Central Oklahoma.
+Logan Steele is an assistant professor in the Information Systems and Decision Sciences Department at the Muma College of Business.
+He joined USF in 2017 after completing a PhD in industrial and organizational psychology at the University of Oklahoma.

 - MAN 4282 Organizational Assessment